wp-plugins/better-wp-security/readme.txt

 * Generate Strong Passwords - Generate strong passwords right from your profile screen
 * Dashboard Widget - manage important tasks such as user banning and system scans right from the WordPress dashboard.
 * GeoIP banning - coming soon
+* Online file comparison - When a file change is detected it will scan the origin of the files to determine if the change was malicious or not.
+Currently works only in WordPress core but plugins and themes are coming.

 = iThemes Sync Integration =